FalconLuma/Project-Wingman-Randomizer/README.txt

   - Reload: time in seconds for how long it takes to reload a single hardpoint
   - Ammunition: The number of times a weapon can be fired
   - Loaded: the max number of time a weapon can be fired before waiting for reload
-    - e.g. unmodded ASM is 1, unmodded STDM is 2
+    - e.g. un-modded ASM is 1, un-modded STDM is 2
     - if a weapon has value exceeding the number of equipped hardpoints this value equals the hardpoint count
   - Max Locks: The number of enemies that can be simultaneously locked on to
     - In practice this is limited to equipped hardpoints * salvo size